 Thanks for sharing your story in such great detail.

-Nice job coming as far as you have so far.
+Nice job coming as far as you have.
 Needless to say, you hit a breakthrough point in your career and the rest is just a timing issue.
-Also I should mention that I would take the BCG partner's comments at face value-- in particular because you're an experienced hire.
+I should mention that I would take the BCG partner's comments at face value-- in particular because you're an experienced hire.

 As a result of this, the on-campus recruiting cycle has a season -- the start dates for the on-campus hires is timed to coincide with the exit dates of the hires from two years ago.
 (So just as a bunch of people quit or get promoted, the new folks enter).
 The problem with experienced hires is the start date doesn't naturally fit into the normal ebb and flow of people.